 Altru provides paramedic emergency services to the majority of Grand Forks county, portions of Marshall County, MN and a large percentage of Polk County, MN.
 Altru's paramedics are trained to function under an assortment of circumstances since the emergency calls received vary dramatically.
 Our paramedics maintain proficient emergency care by providing care to nearly 8,950 patients yearly.

-To ensure safe and dignified ambulance services for all patients, Altru has added three bariatric capable ambulances to its fleet.
+To ensure safe and dignified ambulance services for all patients, Altru has added five bariatric capable ambulances to its fleet.
 These special units feature:

 - Additional space: extra room in the rear of the ambulance for the patient and crew allows for easier access to equipment and added comfort and safety during the transfer

 - Special equipment: larger blood pressure cuffs, a transfer cot which is designed to carry up to 1,600 pounds, and specialty ramps ensure safe transfers in and out of the ambulance

 For emergencies, please call 911.
 For questions related to Altru's ambulance services, please call 701.780.1551.